Orleans Watchdog

 Be More Open Minded and Willing To Take Risks

 To illustrate, my human once learned about a technique which had been developed locally to rebuild dunes.
 It required some volunteer labor, but next to nothing in materials costs.
 Excitedly, he wrote to town government about it.
 In a rare instance of responsiveness to an email, he got back a terse and dismissive reference to the contract to rebuild the dunes where Liam's used to be.
 The potential of the new method to be used beyond that, to rebuild the big dunes to the South of Liam's, was completely ignored.
 Another person active in town government remarked that this was not surprising, and just the way it is.
 My human said, "this is the kind of thing that makes people hate bureaucracy and get tempted to give supreme power to an individual."
 Honestly, when I hear stuff like this, I'm glad I'm a dog.
 It's just a lot more straightforward, and less frustrating.
+I'm not saying, by the way, that there might not be issues in accepting suggestions from unusual and/or interested sources.
+I'm just saying, let's not be lazy or unimaginative, especially when there are big potential benefits at stake.

 Be Sane About Environmentalism